 Pastor Devaanbu is motivated to raise up leaders and plant churches because of his conviction to teach others what he has been taught in order to spread the kingdom of God.

-Although he has been introduced to trainings like T4T, Four Fields, and Seven Commands of Christ, he has relied on God to guide him and listening to the needs of the local people.
+Although he has been introduced to trainings like T4T (Smith), Four Fields (Shank), and Seven Commands of Christ (Patterson), he has relied on God to guide him and listening to the needs of the local people.
 His entry point for a new community is generally started by someone inviting a pastor or one of the leaders to come pray for a need, like someone who is sick.
 Pastor Devaanbu said, “You need to be with the people, love them, and serve them; by doing that you gain the support of the people and opportunity to share.”

 When speaking about his furthest generational church-planting stream, he said there was three parts that contributed to it.
 One part was that his team did a lot of continued leadership training.
 The second part was they did well following up to help leaders understand the training and the need to share.
 The third thing was some of those leaders did whatever they got an idea about.
 Whatever ministry they wanted to do they had the authority to go on and do it.